po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * As a developer I want to take the response data and generate dynamic html.

-* As a developer, the data I want to show in the `usersContainer` is the user login and the URL of their GitHub profile.
+* As a developer, what I want to show in the `usersContainer` is the user login and the URL of a the GitHub profile from the search.

 ## 💡 Hint(s)